 Double Leg:If you are one of the rare few who don’t find this painful- you can try a more advanced variation where you stack both legs on top of one another and do the same thing.
 This will add extra pressure to the leg.

-What About Those Who Say You Shouldn't Foam Roll the IT Band?
+'But You Shouldn't Foam Roll the IT Band!'

-I’ve heard a few physical therapists, fitness professionals and massage therapists say that it doesn’t really work or that it’s too painful.
+I’ve heard a few physical therapists, fitness professionals and massage therapists say that it doesn’t really work.
+Or that it’s too painful. #1: If it’s too painful, scale it back.